EPFL-LCN/neuronaldynamics-exercises/doc/exercises/spatial-working-memory.rst

 Exercise: Spontanous bump formation
 -----------------------------------
-We study the structure and activity of the following network. **TODO** Change figure
+We study the structure and activity of the following network. **TODO** Change figure.

 .. figure:: exc_images/WorkingMemory_NetworkStructure.png
    :align: center

-   The network structure. **Todo**: Change to the NW actually used here and adapt Figure 1 from Compte Wang.[1].
-Make figure that shows weight profile and input structure.
+   Network structure.
+Look at Figure `18.4 <http://neuronaldynamics.epfl.ch/online/Ch18.S1.html>`_ in chapter 18.1 to see how the excitatory population is spatially arranged on a ring and has a specific connectivity profile. **Todo change figure**

 Question: External poisson population
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The parameters which are not explicitly specified are set to default values.
+Parameters that are not explicitly specified are set to default values.
 Read the documentation of the function :func:`.working_memory_network.wm_model.simulate_wm` to answer the following questions:

 * By default, how many neurons are in the external poisson population?
 * Using the default parameters, what is the average number of spikes/second an excitatory neuron receives from the external population?

 From the documentation, follow the 'source' link to go to the implementation of :func:`.working_memory_network.wm_model.simulate_wm`.
-Answer the following questions about the external poisson input:
+Answer the following questions about the external poisson population:

-* The `Brian2 class PoissonInput <http://brian2.readthedocs.io/en/stable/user/input.html>`_ is used to implement the poisson input.
+* We use the `Brian2 PoissonInput <http://brian2.readthedocs.io/en/stable/user/input.html>`_ to implement the external population.
 Which post-synaptic variable is targeted by a presynaptic (poisson) spike?
 * The dynamics of that variable are defined in the equations ``excit_lif_dynamics`` (still in the source code of simulate_wm).
 What is the time-scale of that variable (in milliseconds)?

 Question: Unstructured input